kaviyapushpa398-sudo/Level1-Task3-Temperature-converter/README.md

-# Level1-Task3-Temperature-converter
-Oasis Infobyte intership- project-3

-# 🌡️ Temperature Converter Website
+# 🌡 Temperature Converter Web App

+A simple and user friendly **Temperature Converter Web Application** built using **HTML, CSS, and JavaScript**.
-This project is a simple and interactive Temperature Converter Web Application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+This application allows users to easily convert temperatures between **Celsius, Fahrenheit, and Kelvin** with a clean and responsive interface.

-The website provides a clean and user friendly interface where users can enter a temperature value, choose the unit, and instantly view the converted result.

-This project was developed as part of my Web Development Internship at Oasis Infobyte.

----

 ## ✨ Features

-🌡️ Convert temperature between Celsius and Fahrenheit
+* 🔁 Convert temperature between **Celsius, Fahrenheit, and Kelvin**
-❄️ Optional conversion with Kelvin
-🧮 Input validation to ensure only numbers are entered
-⚡ Instant temperature conversion
+* ⚡ Instant conversion using JavaScript
-🎨 Clean and modern user interface
+* 🎨 Simple and clean user interface
-📱 Responsive design for desktop and mobile devices
+* 📱 Responsive design for different devices

----
+* 🖱 Easy input and quick result display

-## 🛠️ Technologies Used
+## 🛠 Technologies Used

-💻 HTML
+* 🌐 HTML5
-🎨 CSS
+* 🎨 CSS3
-⚡ JavaScript
+* ⚡ JavaScript

----

-## ⚙️ How It Works

-1. Enter a temperature value in the input field.
-2. Select the temperature unit (Celsius, Fahrenheit, or Kelvin).
-3. Click the **Convert** button.
-4. The converted temperature will be displayed instantly with the correct unit.

----

 ## 🎯 Purpose of the Project

-The purpose of this project is to practice JavaScript logic, input validation, and DOM manipulation while building a simple and useful web application.
+The purpose of this project is to understand how **JavaScript can be used to perform calculations and update results dynamically** while designing a simple and interactive user interface.

-It also helps improve skills in designing interactive and responsive web interfaces.

----
+## 💼 Internship

+This project was developed as part of my **Web Development Internship at Oasis Infobyte**, where I worked on creating practical web applications and improving my frontend development skills.

+## 📚 What I Learned

+* 🧩 Structuring web pages using HTML
+* 🎨 Styling layouts with CSS
+* ⚡ Implementing temperature conversion logic using JavaScript
+* 📐 Handling user input and displaying dynamic results

-## 👨‍💻 Author
+## 👩‍💻 Author

-Kaviya B
+**Kaviya B**
-Computer Science Student
+🎓 Computer Science Student
-Aspiring Software Developer
+💻 Aspiring Software Developer

----

-⭐ Feel free to explore the project and share your feedback!